kentcdodds/kcd-scripts/README.md

 ### TypeScript Support

-If the `tsconfig.json`-file is present in the project root directory and the `typescript` is a dependency the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
+If the `tsconfig.json`-file is present in the project root directory and `typescript` is a dependency the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
 If you customised your `.babelrc`-file you might need to manually add